 The BRRRR method — Buy, Rehab, Rent, Refinance, Repeat — is a strategy for building a rental portfolio by recycling the same pool of capital through multiple properties.
 When executed correctly, an investor can recover most or all of their initial cash investment through the refinance step, then deploy that capital into the next property.
-It is one of the most capital-efficient strategies in residential real estate investing, but it carries more risk and complexity than a simple buy-and-hold approach.

 How BRRRR Works: The Five Steps